xraypy/xraylarch/doc/xafs/xafsft.rst

 ``xmax+dx2/2``.

 The conventions for the Kaiser, Gaussian, and Sine window types is a bit more complicated, and is best given explicitly.
-In the formulae below, ``dx`` written as :math:`dx` and ``dx2`` as :math:`dx_2`.
+In the formulas below, ``dx`` written as :math:`dx` and ``dx2`` as :math:`dx_2`.
 We define :math:`x_i = x_{\rm min} - dx/2`, :math:`x_f = x_{\rm max} + dx_2/2`, and :math:`x_0 = (x_f + x_i)/2`, as the beginning, end, and